Preparing colour image files for print - Book Production Blog

 How to get started with managing colour files

 If you aren’t building colour management into your systems from the very beginning you’re taking some chances and limiting what you can achieve.
-Using the right profiles and settings are really just the basics.
+Using the correct profiles and settings are really just the basics.
 Without having them in place you can’t meaningfully prepare your content and then compare the results on screen, on proofs and then in print.

 Whether you are producing work at the lower or higher end of colour sensitivity you should investigate and implement the profiles appropriate to what you’re doing.
 You can expect a smoother workflow, fewer colour-related issues or disappointments, arguments and unexpected costs.